|Find RAMP and Post-RAMP Data|

 In less than three weeks, as part of the first Antarctic Mapping Mission (AMM-1), RADARSAT acquired complete imagery of the landmass and coastal ice.
 The images were assembled into a mosaic depicting the entire continent at 25 m resolution.
 The mosaic provides a detailed look at ice sheet morphology, rock outcrops, research infrastructure, the coastline, and other features of Antarctica.
 It also represents calibrated radar backscatter data that may provide insight into climate processes affecting the upper few meters of snow cover.

-The RAMP collection includes images at a wide variety of resolutions, and images from both Versions 1 & 2 of the mosaic, which was updated in 2001.
+The RAMP collection includes images at a wide variety of resolutions, and images from both Versions 1 and 2 of the mosaic, which was updated in 2001.